8BitVino/btmg/README.md

  Bitmaps generated with https://github.com/robogeek42/agon_sped

+btmg.bas - Basic example using 14 x 14 map defined in DATA input
+randommap.bas - Extended example using a 15 x 15 map using chosing tiles randomly.

  Notes
  1. Ensure that all RGB files are saved in same directory.
  2. Use robogeek42 sped.bas to create new RGB's and save in format (1) RGB8